wero8a/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/110706169/189080118-1c4906ab-4e6d-4ca4-be61-62728cbcd7e2.png)

 After nulling grade scores in math and reading for 9th graders at "Thomas High School" we were left with the table shown above.
-Since we are not counting scores for 9th graders; naturally, these statistics are only considering students in the grades 10th thru 12th.
+Since we are not counting scores for 9th graders; naturally, these statistics are only considering students in the grades 10th through 12th.

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 ![image](https://user-images.githubusercontent.com/110706169/189089450-7ab66c7c-05b4-4b1f-b2ff-690b502bd1c1.png)